TheAakash1886/Wordle-Game/README.md

 # Wordle-Game
-This is a python implementation of the popular wordle game The user is given 6 attempts to guess the word
+This is a modular python implementation of the popular wordle game The user is given 6 attempts to guess the word
+This program consists of 3 modules each of which is used to make the wordle game